victorian-socialists/civicrm-stripe/docs/contribution.md

 ## Customer Metadata

+A new Stripe [**Customer**](https://stripe.com/docs/api/customers) is created the first time a contribution is created by them in CiviCRM.

-Every time we create a new contribution/recurring contribution we create/update a Stripe customer with the following metadata:
+Each time a new contribution is created the Stripe Customer metadata is updated.

+The following metadata is created for a Stripe Customer:

 * Contact Name, Email address
 * Description (`CiviCRM: ` + site name).
 * Contact ID
 * Link to CiviCRM contact record

 ![Stripe Customer](/images/stripedashboard_customerdetail.png)

+In addition, if you have enabled receipts (see [Setup](/setup)) the email address will be sent to Stripe and used to send a receipt to the contact.